microsoft/FluidFramework/BREAKING.md

 ### `getQuorum()` returns `IQuorumClients` from within the container

 The `getQuorum()` method on `IContainerRuntimeBase`, `IFluidDataStoreContext`, and `IFluidDataStoreRuntime` now returns an `IQuorumClients` rather than an `IQuorum`.  `IQuorumClients` retains the ability to inspect the clients connected to the collaboration session, but removes the ability to access the quorum proposals.
-It is not recommended to access the quorum proposals from within the container code.
+It is not recommended to access the quorum proposals directly.

 A future change will similarly convert calls to `getQuorum()` on `IContainer` and `IContainerContext` to return an `IQuorumClients`.
 If you need to access the code details on the `IContainer`, you should use the `getSpecifiedCodeDetails()` API instead.
 If you are currently accessing the code details on the `IContainerContext`, a temporary `getSpecifiedCodeDetails()` method is exposed there as well to aid in migration.
 However, accessing the code details from the container context is not recommended and this migratory API will be removed in an upcoming release.
 It is instead recommended to only inspect code details in the code loader while loading code, or on `IContainer` as part of code upgrade scenarios (i.e. when calling `IContainer`'s `proposeCodeDetails()`).
 Other uses are not supported.